 - Yarn vs npm in terms of security: Yarn is stronger here as well, although npm offers some built-in assessments and warning, it also allows packages to run code while being installed

 Yarn is a new package manager for node.js.
 It is a common project developed by such companies as Facebook, Exponent, Google, and Tilde.
 It is distributed under the BSD license.
 At the time of writing this post, the current Yarn version is 0.17.10.

-The main reason why developers choose to transition to Yarn is its stability.
+When considering npm and Yarn, the main reason why developers choose to transition to Yarn is its stability.
 In the case of npm, when we need to deploy the project on different machines, the versions of installed packages can be different.
 I think that was the reason Yarn appeared in the first place.
-From the main benefits of Yarn we might put a stress on the following:
+The main benefits of Yarn are:

 - can install packages from the local cache